stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 There's also a detailed <a href="https://github.com/stephanrauh/ngx-extended-pdf-viewer/tree/main/projects/ngx-extended-pdf-viewer/changelog.md">changelog</a>.

-## Announcement: version 18 is going to drop the extended find bar

-A feature I'm about to drop in version 18 is the extended find bar.
-The base library now ships most of the features I've added a couple of years ago, and their implementation is better.
-Just think of the wide range of languages and character sets pdf.js supports.
-To be honest, that's a merge conflict I didn't resolve since 14 month, so it's unlikely I'm ever going to solve it.
-So it's better to abandon my implementation in favor of their implementation.
-This means that fuzzy search, multiple search teams, and the distinction between phrase search and word search are gone.

 ## Showcase and manual

 There's a showcase at <a href="https://pdfviewer.net">https://pdfviewer.net</a>.
 Check this page for live demos, source code examples, and a handbook.